DiscordBM/DiscordBM/README.md

 let roleMessage = "Hello \(roleMention)!"

-/// Will look like `Use this command: /help` in Discord let slashCommandMeessage = "Use this command: \(slashCommandMention)"
+/// Will look like `Use this command: /help` in Discord let slashCommandMessage = "Use this command: \(slashCommandMention)"
 ```

 And the emoji helpers: